|

 as Doulas remain in the communities helping others for a long time.

-We provide six key integrated services: 1) Classes on pregnancy &
+We provided six key integrated services: 1) Classes on pregnancy &

 nutrition, labor & birth, breastfeeding and early child care and